MAST30034-AppliedDataScience/project-2-group-real-estate-hexosergeantchelelebratebonitz/project_specs/meeting_minutes/Meeting_4.md

 * start listing out the features that make a property more expensive or sought after

 ## Signed:
-All members were present on Tuesday 10/09/2024:
+Members present on Tuesday 10/09/2024:
 1. Julian Bonitz (1067373)
 2. Michele Sembiring Meliala (1342923)

-Members not present (sick)
+Members not present (sick and not feeling well):
 1. Aarav Nair (1287210)
 2. Can Senyurt (1079752)